Frequently Asked Questions about Uganda.

 What are safari accommodations like?

-Safari accommodation in Uganda calls into three categories: budget, mid-range and luxury.
-Budget accommodation may be simple and basic rooms, bandas or tents with double or twin beds and mosquito nets.
-Some budget camps have shared bathroom facilities, the private bathroom are not always available.
+Safari accommodation in Uganda calls into three categories: budget, mid-range comfort and luxury.
+Budget accommodation may be simple rooms, bandas or tents with double or twin beds and mosquito nets.
+Some budget camps have shared bathroom facilities.

 Mid-range and luxury accommodations offer comfortable rooms or luxury furnished safari tents with private bathroom facilities.
 Flush toilets and hot/cold running water are always available and mosquito nets provided where necessary.
 Many have Swimming pools.

 Our partner lodges are carefully selected to ensure comfort and safety for our clients.